cettia/cettia.github.io/guides/cettia-tutorial.md

     An interface to represent a full duplex message channel.
 It carries a binary as well as a text payload based on message framing, exchanges messages bidirectionally, and ensures no message loss and no idle connection.
 Unlike Server and Socket, you don't need to be aware of the Transport unless you want to tweak the default transport behavior or introduce a brand new transport.

 Detailed architecture will be explained later.
+TODO add an architectural diagram

 ### Setting Up the Project